Regulate... G Funk Era

 Regulate...
 G Funk Era is the debut studio album by American rapper Warren G. It was released on June 7, 1994, by Violator and distributed by Rush Associated Labels, a division of Def Jam Recordings.
-The album's biggest hit was the eponymous single "Regulate", a gritty depiction of West Coast gang life which samples singer Michael McDonald's hit "I Keep Forgettin' (Every Time You're Near)" and featured Nate Dogg.
-The album also contained the top ten hit "This D.J."
+The album's biggest hit was the single "Regulate", a gritty depiction of West Coast gang life which samples singer Michael McDonald's hit "I Keep Forgettin' (Every Time You're Near)" and featured Nate Dogg.
+The album also featured the top ten hit "This D.J."
 The song "Regulate" was also featured on the Above the Rim soundtrack, which was released on March 22, 1994.
 An altered version of the song "So Many Ways" appeared in the 1995 film Bad Boys.

 Warren G received two Grammy nominations: "This D.J." was nominated for a 1995 Grammy Award for Best Rap Solo Performance, while "Regulate" was nominated for a 1995 Grammy for Best Rap Performance by a Duo or Group.
 The album was nominated for Best Rap Album at the 1995 Soul Train Music Awards.